 And so, I tell my story…

-I sit criss-cross-apple-sauce and read the baby book.
-It’s obvious from what is written that my I was loved, once.
-What did I do, as an baby, to earn that love?
+I sit criss-cross-apple-sauce and read my baby book.
+It’s obvious from what is written that I was loved, once.
+What did I do, as a baby, to earn that love?
 How can I become that child again?
-I turn each page slowly, searching for answers.
+I turn each page slowly, desperate for answers.

-As a teen, I was given a book called The Rules.
+As a teen, I discovered another book called The Rules.
 Advertised as a formula for being “desirable and mysterious,” the authors claimed their list of do’s and don’ts would help me “land the guy of [my] dreams.”
-I vowed to follow this set of rules, twisting the meaning of the word “love,” giving it an impossible definition, and spent the rest of my life chasing it.
+I vowed to follow this set of rules, twisting the meaning of the word “love,” giving it an impossible definition, and spent years of my life chasing it.

 The illusion.
 The Sisyphean Stone.
 My very own Holy Grail.